An AI Generated image vaguely depicting a central AI orchestrating multiple systems and people

 When I showed the results to my classmates, they were both impressed and quickly taken by the ELIZA Effect.
 I, in contrast, was unsatisfied.

-My work moved on to developing my ELIZA into a general purpose chatbot that could carry on a much wider variety of conversations.
+My work moved on to developing my ELIZA clone into a general purpose chatbot that could carry on a much wider variety of conversations.
 I spent the next year working on this project to the dereliction of my coursework.
-Eventually my coursework was due (and representing 60% of my final grade) so I scrambled to compress two years of coursework into two weeks.
-Somehow I managed to eek out a B and I kept playing with my chatbot.
+Eventually my coursework was due (and represented 60% of my final grade) so I scrambled to compress two years of coursework into two weeks.
+Somehow, I managed to eke out a B and I kept playing with my chatbot.

 Despite a great deal of work, my chat-powered agent could only perform tasks that I had pre-programmed.
-Moreover I could never truly enable my agent to take actions based on a broad-enough syntax to be practical.
-All I had accomplished was the creation of a new “fuzzy” syntax for basic system commands.
-Ultimately I had neither the knowledge nor the computational horsepower to build such a system, but I never forgot that dream.
+Moreover I could never truly enable my agent to take actions based on a broad enough syntax to be practical.
+All I had accomplished was the creation of a new “fuzzy” syntax for basic system commands (or, if you’re feeling generous, ZorkShell).
+Ultimately, I had neither the knowledge nor the computational horsepower to build such a system, but I never forgot that dream.

 Fast-forward a quarter-century or so, and the encoder-decoder and transformer architectures allow radically improved prompt inference.
 The models can now “understand” (in a sense) what we are asking.
 Perhaps we are entering the age of AI agents.